 Sunday night: NBC

 There’s one other thing of note: if a game is exclusive to the NFL Network or ESPN, it will also air on local TV stations in the regions that the playing teams are from.
 If you already get these services as part of your cable package, you’ll be able to watch at no extra cost.
 You can also stream Thursday night games live on Amazon Prime Video.

 However, if you don’t have cable, there are a couple of over-the-top streaming services that will allow you to watch.
-YouTube TV includes all of the above channels except NFL Network for $40 USD per month, and PlayStation Vue offers full, comprehensive NFL coverage as part of its Core package which costs $49.99 a month.
-The least expensive option, though, is Sling TV: the Orange and Blue subscription costs $25 per month and lets you watch ESPN, FOX, and NBC live.
+First, YouTube TV includes all of the above channels except NFL Network for $64.99 USD per month.
+The least expensive option, though, is Sling TV: the Orange and Blue subscription costs $45 per month and lets you watch ESPN, FOX, and NBC live.
 These services will only be providing English-language commentary.

-If you are traveling abroad the games will be blocked so you will need a VPN to connect to your usual home streaming services.
+The games will be geo-blocked so you will need a VPN to connect to your usual home streaming services while traveling abroad.